Lavar Ball’s New Major Donald Trump Shade: Watch Him Dunk & Knock Over Trump — Video

 #thetrumpdunk #stayinyolane.”

 LaVar definitely went to a lot of work to get Trump’s attention in the visual diss.
 It shows animated versions of him in a red basketball uniform going up against the president in his usual dark suit and red tie.
 As soon as cartoon Trump hits the ground his puffy hair goes flying and he gets and angry look on his face.
 He reaches for his phone to tweet something out — since that is his preferred method of communication — and instead his device resets and plays the dunking scene all over again.
+See pics of LaVar, here.

 The beef between the two started when Trump demanded a thank you from LiAngelo for allegedly asking Chinese leader Xi Jinping to allow him and two of his then-UCLA basketball teammates to return to the states after the Shanghai shoplifting incident.
 While LiAngelo did give him thanks in his speech when he returned to LA, LaVar said Trump had nothing to do with the release, telling ESPN “Who?
 What was he over there for?
 Don’t tell me nothing.
 Everybody wants to make it seem like he helped me out.”